-We therefore operate the following deadline policy within the Secondary School:
+We therefore operate the following assessment submission policy within the Secondary School:

-- On the first occasion that a piece of coursework is not submitted on time, the Secondary School Team will email the student's parents to notify them and record it on iSAMS.
+- On the first occasion that a piece of coursework is not submitted on time, the teacher will email the student's parents to notify them and record it on iSAMS as a warning.
 The teacher will organize a second deadline with the student.
-This will usually be either the next day, or the next lesson. - If the second deadline is also missed by the student, the teacher will email the student's parents, the Director of Learning for the subject and the Grade Leader to notify them and record it on iSAMS.
-The teacher will organize a third and final deadline with the student. - If the third deadline is missed, the teacher will email the student's parents, Director of Learning, Grade Leader and MYP Coordinator to notify them and record it on iSAMS.
-A behavior point will be given.
-Students will be asked to stay during intervention sessions until work has been completed and they have successfully completed the assigned work.
+This will usually be either the next day, or the next lesson. - If the second deadline is also missed by the student, the teacher will email the student's parents, the Director of Learning for the subject and the Grade Leader to notify them and record it on iSAMS as a level 1 behaviour point.
+The teacher will organize a third and final deadline with the student. - If the third deadline is missed, the teacher will email or call the student's parents, Director of Learning, Grade Leader and MYP Coordinator to notify them and record it on iSAMS.
+A level 2 behavior point will be given.
+Students will be asked to stay during summative catch up session every Monday until work has been completed and they have successfully completed the assigned work.
+This shall take precedence over any other enrichment activity till the work is completed. - If student misses the final intervention and work is not submitted students will be awarded a "0" on that summative criteria.

-For more information on the consequences of missing deadlines, please refer to the MYP Assessment Policy.
+For more information on the consequences of missing deadlines, please refer to the Secondary Assessment Policy.